kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 ## Official Build
 * `./gcbmgr stage release-1.12 --official --build-at-head --nomock`

+In addition to `v1.12.n` this will also build and stage the subsequent patch's `beta.0`, in this example `v1.12.(n+1)-beta.0`.
+Similar to [creating a new branch](#branch-creation), the staging step will take about twice as long, the release step will also take a couple of minutes more.

 ## Debs and RPMs
 These require an additional layer of build and publish, which is currently still done by a Googler.
 After building, but before release notification, ping @sumi on Slack indicating for which build (for example: 1.12.0) Debs and RPMs are required.